-New Year’s Eve is one of the most celebrated holidays in the world and one of our favorites as well.
+New Year’s Eve is one of the most celebrated holidays in the world and one of our favourites as well.
 Let’s be honest, what else could anyone wish for?
 Friends celebrating together the beginning of a new cycle, lots of booze, fun and the usual hugs and fireworks at midnight.
 But, does everyone celebrate in the same way?
-We bring you 10 rather eccentric New Year traditions around the world.
+We bring you 10 traditions for new years day around the world.

 The Thai New Year takes place around April 13th and is celebrated on almost every city’ streets.
 People throw water at each other as a sign of purification.
 The festival, known as Songkran, has a religious meaning and disrespectful acts, such as taking part in the “water battle” with your top off, can be punished with a fine or even imprisonment.